Pologuys/docs/src/en/community/admin/Goobstation-banning-policy.md

 - Self antag
 - Station sabotage
 - Unreasonable incompetence in role
 Self antag and station sabotage are part of the same grouping category, so are treated as only station sabotage.
+Both remaining offenses can have the new player modifier applied if the player is new to the game, which would allow the offenses to result in only a warning and an instruction to read the rules.
+The station sabotage offense may optionally have the role specific modifier applied.
+Any of the following total suggestions are valid:
+- With new player modifier
+	- W - 3d GB + W - 7d RB
+- With role specific modifier
+	- W - 3d GB + W - 13d RB if the role ban is applied in addition to the game ban, or
+	- W - 13d RB if the role ban is applied as an alternative

+### RDM + Lying
+A player RDMs another.
+When asked why they killed the other player, they say they haven't done anything all round other than walk around, despite having just beaten the victim to death with a bat.
+Their offenses are:
+- 1x RDM

+The lying in ahelp modifier applies.
+The resulting guideline is:
+- 36hr - 4.5d GB

 ### Over escalation with history of issues
 A player over escalates in a way unlikely to result in the victim's round removal.
 They have a prior offense of RDM, a prior offense of self-antagging, and a prior offense of griefing the arrivals terminal.
 They have no prior bans.
 The offenses in this case are:
 - 1x over escalation

+No modifiers apply.
+Only the prior RDM offense is relevant because it is the only one in the same grouping category.
+The prior RDM offense means that for the current over escalation incident, second offense guidelines are used.

 # Appeals